ga-wdi-curriculum/angular-intro/readme.md

 - its a structural front end framework for dynamic web apps
 - uses `HTML` as your template language and lets you extend `HTML`'s syntax to express your application's functionality
 - allows you to utilize `HTML` attributes to add behavior through JS (directives)
-- utilizes two-way data binding so that changes are reflected in various areas and persisted immediately without page refresh
+- utilizes two-way data binding so that changes are reflected in various areas and persisted immediately without a page refresh
 - Angular is different and blurs a lot of the lines of traditional front-end development
   - there'll be a lot of logic in the `DOM`
 </details>